ITUPythonStudyGroup/GitHub_API_Extractor_Example/README.md

+## GitHub API data extractor
-## This is a super simple example for ussing the GitHub APIs to get data about GitHub repositories and users
+Use this code to access the GitHub APIs to get data about GitHub repositories and users.
 Code written by Bence Kollanyi @kollanyi

-## Intro
-This is just a simple readme file for the GitHub API data extractor I wrote as an example for working with the GitHub APIs.

 ## Before you run the code
 Please add your own Token to the code files before you run them.
 The easiest way to get a personal access token is to go to the following URL and create a token: